-HB 189, LOCAL COMPREHENSIVE PLANNING This bill would revise restrictions on the initiative or referendum process in regard to local comprehensive plan amendments and map amendments.
-Last action: referred to committee.
+HB 189 (SB 374) LOCAL COMPREHENSIVE PLANNING This bill would revise restrictions on the initiative or referendum process in regard to local comprehensive plan amendments and map amendments.
+Last action: both bills reported favorably and ready for floor votes.
 REEO-S Note: It is not clear how removing the five parcel condition would affect planning near military installations.

-HB 395, LOCAL COMPREHENSIVE PLANNING This bill would require local governments to address protection of private property rights in their comprehensive plans; require comprehensive plans to include property rights elements that address certain objectives; and require counties and municipalities to adopt land development regulations consistent with property rights elements.
+HB 395 (SB 1314) Local Comprehensive Planning This bill would require local governments to address protection of private property rights in their comprehensive plans; require comprehensive plans to include property rights elements that address certain objectives; and require counties and municipalities to adopt land development regulations consistent with property rights elements.
 Last action: referred to committee.
 REEO-S Note: It is unclear how private property considerations would affect land use planning; especially when encroachment on military facilities is at issue.

-HB 601 (SB 536), GRAY WATER AND WATER REUSE These bills would require the Florida Department of Agriculture and Consumer Services and the Florida Department of Environmental Protection (FLDEP), in cooperation with WMDs, to conduct a study and submit a report on the expansion of beneficial use of reclaimed water.
-Last action: referred to committee.
+HB 601 (SB 536), GRAY WATER AND WATER REUSE

+These bills would require the Florida Department of Agriculture and Consumer Services and the Florida Department of Environmental Protection (FLDEP), in cooperation with WMDs, to conduct a study and submit a report on the expansion of beneficial use of reclaimed water.
+Last action: both bills are pending floor votes.
 REEO-S Note: This measure could provide an opportunity for the military to collaborate with state officials on water reuse.

-HB 703, LOCAL COMPREHENSIVE PLANNING AND GREENHOUSE GAS (GHG) REGULATION This bill specifies authority of counties to enforce certain wetlands, springs protection, and stormwater ordinances, regulations, and rules; provides vote requirements for adoption of certain elements of local government comprehensive plans and plan amendments; prohibits local governments from rescinding certain comprehensive plan amendments; authorizes durations and multiple commencement dates for certain consumptive use permits; requires certain criteria to be incorporated into regional water supply plans; provides conditions under which FLDEP is required to establish certain GHG performance standards, and repeal and revise certain rules; and establishes a solid waste landfill closure account within Solid Waste Management Trust Fund.
+HB 703, Local Comprehensive Planning and Greenhouse Gas (GHG) Regulation This bill specifies authority of counties to enforce certain wetlands, springs protection, and stormwater ordinances, regulations, and rules; provides vote requirements for adoption of certain elements of local government comprehensive plans and plan amendments; prohibits local governments from rescinding certain comprehensive plan amendments; authorizes durations and multiple commencement dates for certain consumptive use permits; requires certain criteria to be incorporated into regional water supply plans; provides conditions under which FLDEP is required to establish certain GHG performance standards, and repeal and revise certain rules; and establishes a solid waste landfill closure account within Solid Waste Management Trust Fund.
 Last action: referred to committee.
 REEO-S Note: Most proposed provisions would not seem to impact DoD activities.
 The discussion under section 403.0874, Implementation of Federal GHG Regulations, is interesting to note.

 HB 1055 (SB 1306), ONSITE SEWAGE TREATMENT AND DISPOSAL SYSTEMS This measure authorizes the Department of Health to establish and collect fees for combined systems.
-It also provides conditions for issuance of permits relating such systems.
-Last action: referred to committee.
+It also provides conditions for issuance of permits relating to such systems.
 REEO-S Note: The measure adds a new category, called a "combined system," to the regulatory framework.